kolawolecyber/constructgraph/README.md

 Returns the project impact associated with a supplier.

+---

 Input Validation

 API route parameters are validated before they are passed to application logic.

-Identifiers are constrained using Zod validation to prevent malformed input from reaching the repository layer.
+Zod is used to validate identifiers and prevent malformed input from reaching the repository layer.

-The application follows the principle that client-side validation is for user experience, while server-side validation is responsible for enforcing API boundaries.
+The application follows the principle that:

+«Client-side validation improves user experience, while server-side validation enforces API boundaries.»